-Air quality in Shanghai has been the number one health concern for Shanghai expats in previous years.
-In 2016, however, the issue has been forgotten at times as we enjoy more clear skies.
+Air quality in Shanghai has been the number one health concern for Shanghai expats for several years.
+In 2016, however, the issue was forgotten at times as we enjoyed more clear skies.

 This article looks at the reasons behind the improvement in air quality in Shanghai in 2016, but also cautions why we need to stay vigilant against Shanghai smog.